Martin092/auto_LiRPA/README.md

 * `softplus_hessian_squared_relaxation` picks how `softplus'(z)²` is relaxed.
   The default `'sqr'` is about 1 to 5% tighter under CROWN and 12% faster;
   `'centered_sigmoid_squared'` is 4 to 14% tighter under alpha-CROWN.
-Under IBP they agree, and the term only matters from the second activation layer on.
+  With IBP changing the relaxation does nothing.
 * `sigmoid_second_grad_relaxation` picks how `sigmoid''` is relaxed.
 The default `'piecewise'` is optimizable by alpha-CROWN; `'tangent'` is fixed.

-New operators: `BoundTanhSecondGrad`, `BoundSigmoidSecondGrad` and `BoundCenteredSigmoidSquared`, plus `build_gradient_node` on `BoundTanhGrad` and `BoundSigmoidGrad`, which is what lets the Jacobian expansion run a second time.
+New operators: `BoundTanhSecondGrad`, `BoundSigmoidSecondGrad` and `BoundCenteredSigmoidSquared`, plus `build_gradient_node` on `BoundTanhGrad` and `BoundSigmoidGrad`.

 ## What's New?
 - [α,β-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN.git) (using `auto_LiRPA` as its core library) is the winner of [VNN-COMP 2025](https://sites.google.com/view/vnn2025) and is **ranked top-1** in all [scored benchmarks](https://github.com/VNN-COMP/vnncomp2025_results/blob/main/SCORING-SMALL-TOL/latex/main.pdf).
 (08/2025)